About Start Foundation

 2002 - 2008 Introducing investments in social entrepreneurship

-2008 – 2014 Investing in regular business (SME) to make them more social (acquiring business for the good)
+2008 – 2014 Investing in regular businesses (SME) to make them more social (acquiring businesses for the good cause)

 Creating new jobs (in circular economy)

-Development of new private/public business to increase job availability for disadvantaged people.
+Development of new private/public businesses to enlarge job availability for disadvantaged people

-The project carrousel: how philanthropy doesn’t contribute to system changes
+The project carrousel: philanthropy doesn’t contribute to system changes 2009

-Passion and Money: how come social firms hardly grow and scale
+Passion and Money: how come social firms hardly grow and scale?
+2013

 1999 First job office for HIV-infected people

-2001 Job applications on a golf course: well offs meets have nots
+2001 Job applications on a golf course: well-offs meet have-nots

-2003 Investment in the Netherlands’ first social firm: the handicapped delivery service
+2003 Holland’s first social enterprise: the disabled delivery service

 2008 Introducing crisis credits to enable SME businesses to survive the crisis